The-Ronin-Project/interop-proxy-server/README.md

 #### Machine to Machine Auth (Auth0)

 Additional configuration is required for supporting Machine to Machine calls, prefixed by "ronin.server.auth.m2m".
-These can either be configured via the applications.yaml ([example](resources/application-test.properties)) in the environment or via the following env variables, both are defaulted to dev values should not need manual configuration while running locally.
+These can either be configured via the applications.properties ([example](src/test/resources/application-test.properties)) in the environment or via the following env variables, both are defaulted to dev values should not need manual configuration while running locally.